Hustle (Red) I and II, 2013, 80 x 120 cm

 I believe that quality exists in a piece before I begin to work on it, and my role is to uncover it on canvas.
 I strive for quality rather than beauty, because I believe it is much more powerful: whereas beauty is subjective, quality is universally recognized.
 I believe that we, as human beings, have an ability to recognize quality when it is before us in the same way we recognize the truth when it is spoken.

-Because finding the simplest way to explain a concept or idea is the clearest sign of it’s understanding (in both language and art), this is my other goal as an artist and the reason I prefer using large brushes: if everything is in its right place, then this can be much more effective than enormous amounts of detail.
+Because finding the simplest way to explain a concept or idea is the clearest sign of its understanding (in both language and art), this is my other goal as an artist and the reason I prefer using large brushes in my 2D work: if everything is in its right place, then this can be much more effective than enormous amounts of detail.